 March 2013 Effective Date of the final Omnibus Rule

-Moreover, What Documents Do I Need for HIPAA Policy and Procedure Compliance?
+What Documents Do I Need for HIPAA Policy and Procedure Compliance?

-• First, you need a HIPAA Risk Management Plan.
+• A HIPAA Risk Management Plan.

-• Moreover, you also need a HIPAA Risk Analysis.
+• A HIPAA Risk Analysis.

-• After that, you’ll need PHI location documentation (map)
+• PHI location documentation (map)

 • Notice of Privacy Practices